franck225-coder/Machine-Learning-project-series/social media ads analysis/readme.md

 |  3 | __svm_classifier__               |               __0.775__ |
 |  4 | __bernouilli_classifier__        |               __0.65__  |
 |  5 | __passive_agressive_classifier__ |               __0.65__ |

+## __Conclusion__
+In this tutorial we went over an implementation of multiple classification algorithms as well as a detail data processing set.